 St. Pauli in transition: reorientation for the stadium anthem!

-The debate about "The Heart of St. Pauli" is not new, but it intensified after the Nazi past of the copywriter Josef Ollig came to light.
-Ollig was a journalist at a national conservative newspaper and later served in the Wehrmacht.
-His involvement in inhuman propaganda media and the associated award for his deeds throw a shadow on the song that many fans consider part of the club and its identity.
-For this reason, the club management decided in the course of this debate to not play the anthem for the time being, which was already implemented in the stadium in the last game against SC Freiburg.
+The debate over “The Heart of St. Pauli” is not new, but it intensified after the Nazi past of the lyricist Josef Ollig came to light.
+Ollig was a journalist for a national conservative newspaper and later served in the Wehrmacht.
+His involvement in inhumane propaganda media and the associated awards for his actions cast a shadow on the song that many fans consider to be part of the club and its identity.
+For this reason, the club management has decided in the course of this debate not to play the anthem before home games for the time being, which was already implemented in the stadium during the last game against SC Freiburg.

-OKE Göttlich, the President of FC St. Pauli, emphasized the importance of this discussion in times of back on the right and underlined that the association would like to deal with this topic carefully.
-The tendency goes clearly in the direction of the creation of something new, instead of holding on to a contaminated heritage.
-The decision to no longer play the song for the time being found mostly approving applause.
+Oke Göttlich, the President of FC St. Pauli, emphasized the importance of this discussion in times of a shift to the right and emphasized that the club would like to approach this issue carefully.
+The trend is clearly towards creating something new rather than clinging to a burdened legacy.
+The decision to stop playing the song for the time being was met with overwhelming applause at the last home game.

 A look into the future

-FC St. Pauli plans to stay in a constant exchange with his fans and to create a comprehensive documentary about the song and Ollig's past.
-Many supporters argue that the song is primarily associated with the values of the association and that a realignment is desirable.
-The event showed that the declared motto "no football to the fascists" must not be promised to an empty and the musical future at Millerntor offers plenty of space for creative solutions.
+FC St. Pauli plans to remain in constant communication with its fans and to create a comprehensive documentation about the song and Ollig's past.
+Many supporters argue that for them the song is primarily linked to the club's values and that a realignment is desirable.
+The event showed that the declared motto “No football for fascists” must not become an empty promise and that the musical future at Millerntor offers plenty of scope for creative solutions.

-The next round of discussion, in which the results mentioned above are presented, is eagerly awaited, while the club is reflecting on a new musical identity.
-The debate about the stadium song remains a hot iron and of great importance for everyone involved to keep the spirit of FC St. Pauli alive.
+The next round of discussions, where the aforementioned results will be presented, is eagerly awaited as the club looks towards a new musical identity.
+The debate about the stadium song remains a hot topic and is of great importance for everyone involved in order to keep the spirit of FC St. Pauli alive.